jakartaee/specification-committee/plan_review_checklist.md

     * Short description of proposed changes
     * List of issues
         * If many issues are involved consider using an epic (issue of issues) and only provide high-level summary.
-    * If the version update includes a material that are outside the original scope, (i.e. if a feature were to be refactored to another specification or if some major additional functionality is proposed), this should be highlighted.
+    * If the version update includes material that is outside the original scope, (i.e. if a feature were to be refactored to another specification or if some major additional functionality is proposed), this should be highlighted.
   - [ ] High level Plan -- If intended to align with a more broad release (i.e. Jakarta EE major release) reference that plan (or plan body).
 Indicate the milestones intended for *this* specification update (Any planned checkpoints, Feature Complete, Code Complete, TCK Complete, Target Ballot date).
   - [ ] How to communicate with the Specification committer team (team list, Issue tracker, etc.)
   - [ ] Any additional requirements or details that would be necessary to complete this specification (dependencies, resource requirements, etc.)